 Price: Free / $0.99

 2048 is an entertaining math puzzle game and one of the most popular math games on mobile.
 You move tiles around and combine the ones with the same numbers.
 The combined tiles double the number.
 Thus, you combine two fours to create an eight.
 The game continues until you can’t move anymore tiles or hit the 2048 number.
 The game comes with multiple board sizes, simple mechanics, and it’s family friendly.
 The full version of the game is $0.99.
+You can also play this one for free if you use Google Play Pass.

 Khan Academy Kids